 BWB puts some of the most important scientific breakthroughs on display to an audience that includes scientists from more than 80 natural heritage programs and conservation data centres, plus scores of government agencies, leading academic institutions, and fellow conservation organizations.
-This diverse mix of participants and dialogue fills the niche between academic meetings and policy-centric conferences.
+This diverse mix fills the niche between academic meetings and policy-centric conferences.

 Government attendees have included representatives from the EPA, Department of Defense, the USDA Forest Service, National Park Service, US Fish and Wildlife Service, the Bureau of Land Management, Army Corps of Engineers, NOAA, and the US Geological Survey, as well as state and provincial agencies.